-The Master in Applied Artificial Intelligence (MAAI) program is designed to address the critical skills gap in Artificial Intelligence applications within industry, both in the UAE and globally.
-Combining theoretical knowledge with practical, hands-on experience, the program equips students with advanced skills for adapting and implementing Artificial Intelligence technologies in industry, research, and government sectors.
+The Master in Applied Artificial Intelligence (MAAI) program is designed to address the critical skills gap in artificial intelligence (AI) applications within industry, both in the UAE and globally.
+Combining theoretical knowledge with practical, hands-on experience, the program equips students with advanced skills for adapting and implementing AI technologies in industry, research, and government sectors.

-The vision of the program is to educate tomorrow’s innovators and leaders in the application of Artificial Intelligence to solve both organizational and societal problems, while contributing to the growth and prosperity of the UAE.
+The vision of the program is to educate tomorrow’s innovators and leaders in the application of artificial intelligence (AI) to solve both organizational and societal problems, while contributing to the growth and prosperity of the UAE.

 This applied master’s program is designed for working professionals in the UAE – offering a balanced mix of fundamental AI knowledge, practical projects, and industry experience.
 As the first program of its kind in the UAE, it is delivered by MBZUAI’s world class faculty.
 Students will also gain access to MBZUAI’s cutting-edge research community, top-tier facilities and a lifetime alumni network.

-The program supports Abu Dhabi’s knowledge economy and Artificial Intelligence strategies by equipping future leaders of the nation with advanced AI skills.
+The program supports Abu Dhabi’s knowledge economy and AI strategies by equipping future leaders of the nation with advanced AI skills.
 It follows the global trend in AI graduate education, branching toward a highly application-focused, project-based and industry-driven program with entrepreneurial elements.

 Ting Yu